oo20/ios-directory-listing-swift-realm-objectmapper-alamofire/README.md

 Copyright © 2017 Michael Steele.<br />
 All rights reserved.<br />

-Example iOS App source code for a Directory Listing using Swift, Realm, Alamofire, AlamoFireImage, ObjectMapper and more.
+Example iOS App source code for a Directory Listing using Swift, Realm, Alamofire, ObjectMapper, STXImageCache and more.
 See Podfile for more libaries.
 The example images are large and will be cached in memory as you swipe.
 The individuals and images are also stored in the Realm database for retrieval the next time you run the app.

 <pre>
 Instructions: